haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 type instance RuleResult GetModSummary = ModSummary
 ```

-The `use` family of combinators allow to request rule results.
-For example, the following code is used in the Eval plugin to request a GHC session and a module summary (for the imports) in order to set up an interactive evaluation environment
+The `use` family of combinators allows to request rule results.
+For example, the following code is used in the `eval` plugin to request a GHC session and a module summary (for the imports) in order to set up an interactive evaluation environment
 ```haskell
   let nfp = toNormalizedFilePath' fp session <- runAction "runEvalCmd.ghcSession" state $ use_ GhcSessionDeps nfp